Show All Answers

 The window decal is placed on the lower driver’s side windshield and identifies you as a permitted operator.

 Town has installed License Plate Recognition technology to identify permitted parkers at the MacMillan Pier and Grace Hall lots.
 Cameras at the entrance and exit lanes will scan your rear license plate, and trigger the gates to open.
-You will not need to take a ticket form the machine at the entrance, or pay for parking at exit.
+If you are a permit holder, you will not need to take a ticket form the machine at the entrance, or pay for parking at exit.

-Provincetown is no longer using the windshield mounted cards to trigger the transponders at the MacMillan Pier and Grace Hall lots.
-The newly installed License Plate Recognition technology will scan your rear license plate and open the gate if you are a registered permit holder.
+Provincetown is no longer using the windshield mounted cards to trigger the gates at the MacMillan Pier and Grace Hall lots.
+The License Plate Recognition technology will scan your rear license plate and open the gate if you are a registered permit holder.

 If the system fails to read your plate, please notify a parking lot ambassador, or use the intercom on the ticket machine to receive assistance.